Pickle Wrap Dip

 • Stir in sour cream and ranch seasoning.
 Mix until smooth.

-1 cup sour cream, 1 oz. package ranch seasoning mix
+1 cup sour cream, 1 oz. packet ranch dressing mix

 • Chop chipped beef and add to the dip along with the shredded cheese and chopped pickles.
 Stir until combined.